Ragna Agerup

-Ragna Agerup (born 22 June 1995) is a Norwegian Olympic Sailor and a Junior World Champion.
-She represents the Royal Norwegian Yacht Club in Oslo and Brown University in Providence, RI.
+Ragna Agerup (born 22 June 1995) is a Norwegian Olympic sailor and a Junior World champion.
+She represents the Royal Norwegian Yacht Club in Oslo and New York Yacht Club in New York City.
+Her college team was Brown University in Providence, RI.

-49erFX Career
+49er FX career

-Together with her twin sister Maia Agerup she sailed the Olympic Class boat 49erFX and competed in the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+Together with her twin sister Maia Agerup she sailed the Olympic Class boat 49er FX and competed in the 2016 Summer Olympics in Rio de Janeiro, Brazil.